artemsaraiev/pd_backend_dev/api/AccessControlAPI.md

 - nothing

 **Effects:**
-- returns an array of dictionaries, each containing the group document for the given group in the `group` field, or null if the group does not exist.
-Returns an array with one dictionary containing `{ group: GroupDoc | null }`.
+- returns a dictionary containing the group document for the given group in the `group` field, or null if the group does not exist.

 **Request Body:**
 ```json